flythereddflagg/flythereddflagg.github.io/python_book/docs/08-Formatted-Strings.md

 - Print statements can be called on multiple strings or values separated by commas.
 As seen in line 4 that reads `print("How much will this cost?", 23.00, "dollars")` when we put a list of comma-separated strings in a print function, the print function prints them out with a space instead of a new line between them.

 - We have introduced a powerful feature in the `.format` statement.
 The `.format`  statement refers to special kind of code called a 'method'.
-A method is like a function, such as the `print` function, but in this case it is tied to whatever is on the left side of the dot (`.`).
+A method is like a function, such as the `print` function.
+But in this case, it is tied to whatever is on the left side of the dot (`.`).
 In this case, it only acts on the string to which it is tied.
 We first see this in line 7 which reads:

   `print("How much will this cost? {} dollars.".format(23.0))`